Blog

 Breast Reduction Scarring

-Any major surgery will result in scarring, and breast reduction is no different.
+Any major surgery will result in scarring along incision lines, and breast reduction is no different.
 However, the extent and visibility of your breast reduction scars will depend on a variety of factors, such as age, the type of surgical techniques used, and how you care for the wounds during recovery.

 The initial redness immediately after the surgery is likely to fade after the first six weeks.
 As time passes, breast reduction scars can become less and less visible and should eventually fade into thin white lines.